open-cloud/xos/docs/core_models.md

 * **Slice:** Represents a distributed resource container that includes the compute and network resources that belong to (are used by) some `Service`.

-    * Bound to a set of `Instances` that provide compute resources for the `Slice`.
+    * Bound to a set of `ComputeServiceInstances` that provide compute resources for the `Slice`.

     * Bound to a set of `Networks` that connect the  slice's `Instances` to